Why isn’t your conditioning improving?

-If you move the pot too soon, before the plant has a chance to auto-correct into it’s straight line, then it won’t grow straight up and you end up with this lean, that gets harder and harder to fix the deeper and deeper you get into you training experience.
+If you move the pot too soon, before the plant has a chance to autocorrect into it’s straight line, then it won’t grow straight up and you end up with this lean, that gets harder and harder to fix the deeper and deeper you get into your training experience.

 Similarly, if you change your workouts up, every single time you head to the gym, you’re body has no idea what adaptations it needs to make, so you lose system balance.

 Have you ever been in a state of physical shock?

 It’s like you can’t move or do anything, you won’t even acknowledge people around you, and that’s exactly what happens if the stimulus is too frequent.

 Some people mistakenly call this ‘muscle confusion,’ but it simply means your body never completes the adaptation process, so you don’t derive the maximum benefit.